woodruffw/til/tils/suprising-code-exec-in-bash.md

 $ [[ -v 'x[$(cat /etc/passwd > /tmp/pwned)]' ]]
 $ cat /tmp/pwned
 ```

+This *also* works with `[` and `test`, so long as their builtin variants
+are used instead of their external binary variants. `/usr/bin/[` and
+`/usr/bin/test` will of course not work, since they have no access to the
+context of the shell that spawned them.

 I'm not 100% sure *why* this is the case, since `-v var` is documented as
 testing whether `var` is set and it shouldn't be necessary to evaluate